jiangcongtao/xml2csv/README.md

 - Flattens nested structures; expands nested repeating groups into multiple rows
 - Stable header union across all rows (and across files when merging)
 - Supports converting one or many files, or merging many inputs into a single CSV
+ - List predicted columns or select a subset of columns to write

 ## Installation
 The tool is a single Python script and uses only the standard library.